Insurance pleasure: muscle cars pictures and videos

 and that was my ambition all along. – Caroll Shelby –

 Muscle cars, classic cars, pony cars, … Many terms to refer to a variety of great and high-performance automobiles.
 All lovers of fine cars dream to drive one someday, either a Chevrolet, a Plymouth, a Ford, a Mercury, a Buick, an Oldsmobile, a Dodge or a Pontiac.
-Hall of Cars groups muscle cars and hot babes in a one place, for your viewing pleasure and without making you pay for a huge muscle car insurance!
+Hall of Cars groups muscle cars in a one place, for your viewing pleasure and without making you pay for a huge muscle car insurance!

 Super American muscle cars have been wandering the world for more than forty years.
 From the groundbreaking GTO, to the rapid pastel Mopars of the late 1960s and early ’70s, to the superfast latter-day Vipers and Mustangs, the American people has been fascinated and captivated by these high-horsepower beasts.

 And although the muscle car period was short-lived, it always defined a generation in U.S., and has given us maybe some of the most collectible cars in all of automotive history nowadays.

 On Hall of Cars, performance and beautiful car fans will find a huge pictures collection of these spectacular muscle cars.